software-mansion/starknet.py/docs/migration_guide.rst

 TODO(Update this with correct version or move to separate file)

-This version deprecates the :class:`AccountClient <starknet_py.net.account.AccountClient>`, which is a major change to the StarkNet.py
+This version deprecates the :class:`AccountClient <starknet_py.net.account.AccountClient>`, which is a major change to the StarkNet.py.
-It is being replaced with new :class:`BaseAccount <starknet_py.net.account.base_account.BaseAccount>` ABC and its default implementation :class:`Account <starknet_py.net.account.account.Account>`.
+It is replaced with new :class:`BaseAccount <starknet_py.net.account.base_account.BaseAccount>` ABC and its default implementation :class:`Account <starknet_py.net.account.account.Account>`.

 Unlike ``AccountClient``, an ``Account`` is not a :class:`Client <starknet_py.net.client.Client>` anymore.
 This means that methods like